Jamai Raja (2014 TV series): 2 years later

 Roshni and Sid have been separated after the death of DD as Roshni thinks DD died because of Sid.
 Two years have passed since Roshni's presumed death.
 Siddharth still blames himself for being responsible for the incident and refuses to remarry.
 On the other hand, Roshni, who turns out to be alive, has forged a whole new identity for herself alongside a good friend, Neil.
 She calls herself Ragini Desai and acts exactly like DD at the start of the show.

 When Sid goes to meet Ragini on business unaware that she is actually Roshni, he crosses paths with and saves a girl called Anya from suicide.
 It turns out that she is part of the Sengupta family, being herself Neil's sister and Ragini's assistant.
 Her concern is about her illegitimate pregnancy and the abandonment of her fiancé for whom she had to rebel against his family.
 In order to convince her not to commit suicide, Siddharth proposes to pretend to be her fiancé and to become the father of her child while waiting to find the person concerned.

 As the future son-in-law of the Sengupta family, Siddharth regularly visits Anya, without meeting Ragini/Roshni.
 Some days later, on Roshni's birthday, Sid and Roshni meet again.
 Constantly, Roshni seeks to get away from Sid to avoid further trouble while Sid himself is blinded by his love for her.
 When the link between Sid and Anya becomes known to Roshni, she takes it so badly that in revenge, she asks Neil in marriage, who accepts.
 According to her, it is only like this that they will manage to forget each other.

 So, Roshni is going to marry Neil Sengupta.
 Misunderstandings soon arise considering Roshni always thinks it would be better for everyone if she and Sid don't meet again, which ends up happening in a twist of fate.
-These characters, once lovers, both become brothers-in-law.
-But Neil's conspiracies and his bipolarity issue bring them together again, as Anya takes Siddhart's services for love and seeks for a while to separate her alleged fiancé from her sister-in-law.
+These characters, once lovers, both become in-laws.
+But Neil's conspiracies and his bipolarity issue bring them together again, as Anya takes Siddharth's services for love and seeks for a while to separate her alleged fiancé from her sister-in-law.